 - 1. Align and place the touchpad into the slot on the palm-rest and keyboard assembly. - 2.
-Replace the seven (M2x2) screws that secure the touchpad and touchpad bracket to the palm-rest and keyboard assembly. - 3.
+Replace the four (M2x2) screws that secure the touchpad to the palm-rest and keyboard assembly. - 3.
+Align and place the touchpad bracket into the slot on the palm-rest and keyboard assembly. - 4.
+Replace the three (M2x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 5.
 Connect the touchpad cable to the system board and close the securing latch.